GitHub Actions: Understanding the Push and Pull Request Triggers

 pull_request

-triggers: Automate your code review process intelligently - Combine filters strategically: Create sophisticated conditions that save time and resources
+triggers: Automate code review processes intelligently - Combine filters strategically: Create sophisticated conditions for maximum efficiency

 The Push Event: Your First Trigger